mucommander/mucommander/readme.txt

  - New font preview field to 'Appearance' preferences tab
  - New ascending / descending icons in sort tabs
  - New about screen
- - Registered new Zip extensions: .war, .wal, .wmz, .xpi, .ear, .sar
+ - New extensions associated with Zip archives: .war, .wal, .wmz, .xpi, .ear, .sar, .odt, .ods, .odp, .odf, .odg
  - SMB performance improved when changing folders
  - Root folders of SMB shares now have a parent (smb://) to more easily browse workgroups/shares
  - SMB resources that are not browsable (printers, IPC...) are not displayed